sormond/diffexp/README.md

    ./diffexp.py -1 *sample1.txt* -2 *sample2.txt* -p *plotname* -d *csvname*

+## Statistical Analysis

 ## Example
-Example test files are avialable in the directory 'ExampleFiles': 'sampleA.txt' and 'sampleB.txt'.
+Example test files are avialable in the directory 'ExampleFiles': 'sampleA.txt' and 'sampleB.txt' and 'sampleBprime.txt'.

 To run script to generate pdf plot and csv file (must be in working directory containing diffexp.py):

    ./diffexp.py -1 sampleA.txt -2 sample2.txt -p plot -d datatable

 Running this script creates 'plot.pdf' and 'datatable.csv' and adds to the working directory.
 A warning will appear: 'Warning: Expession values were zero from both samples for gene ['EfM3.000130'], p-values will be 'NaN' for these and they will not appear on the plot".
+This indicates that the gene with expression values of '0' for each sample are not included in the analysis.